brisa-build/brisa/docs/building-your-application/configuring/output.md

 # Output

 Brisa, offers versatile output configuration options to tailor your build output according to your deployment needs.
-The `output` configuration property in `brisa.config.ts` allows you to define the type of output you desire, with options such as `server`, `static`, and `desktop`.
+The `output` configuration property in `brisa.config.ts` allows you to define the type of output you desire, with options such as `bun`, `node`, `deno`, `static`, `desktop`, `android` and `ios`.

 ## Understanding Output Types